CompuCell3D/PythonScriptingManual/docs/dividing_clusters.rst

 Dividing Clusters (aka compartmental cells)
 ===========================================

+Related: `Compartmentalized Cells, ContactInternal Plugin, and related XML <compartments.html>`_

-So far, we have shown examples of how to deal with cells that consist of only a single compartment.
-CC3D allows to use compartmental models where a single cell is actually composed of several compartments.
+In compartmental models, a single cell is actually composed of several compartments.
 Each compartment is somewhat like an individual cell in that its behaviors can be specified independently, yet all the compartments can be treated as a single entity called a "cluster."
 A cluster is a collection of compartment cells with the same ``clusterId``.
 If you use "simple" (non-compartmentalized) cells, then you can check that each such cell has a distinct id and clusterId.